clinfo/ReTReK/README.md

 # ReTReK: ReTrosynthesis planning application using Retrosynthesis Knowledge
 This package provides a data-driven computer-aided synthesis planning tool using retrosynthesis knowledge.
 In this package, the model of ReTReK was trained with US Patent dataset instead of Reaxys reaction dataset.
+Hence, please note that we cannot guarantee that the model gives the same synthetic routes in the manuscript.

 <div align="center">
   <img src="./images/ReTReK_summary.jpg">